smart-on-fhir/cumulus-library/docs/core-study-details.md

 [Creating Studies](./creating-studies.md)
 for more information.

+## Design philosophy

+One of the main goals of the core study is to abstract away complex sql details, and to make some basic joins between tables to make it easy for someone who does not speak FHIR to intuit what information is in tables.

+As a result, we've made several intentional decisions about how the tables in this study are structured:

+- We never include nested data directly, instead always extracting data from the FHIR data in a safe way.
+  - We often store these nested contents seperately in a denormalized table, with `_dn_` in the name - analysts can safely ignore these tables in most cases
+  - Flattening the nested data means there will often be more than one row per unique ID.
+    You should take this into account when doing statistics, and make sure you're counting unique IDs, not bare rows
+- We prefer optimizing for access speed over space efficiency
+  - Many of our tables are effectively materialized views, joined from two or more tables and stored as a unique instance.
+Since some of these operations take a long time (5 minutes for large observation tables), we'll do it once rather than on access.
+    - This means that if you update the base FHIR tables, you should rerun the core study as well to update the data.

 # Table format

 Unless otherwise noted, column names correspond to a FHIR path relative to the resource